dravicenna/Spain-House-Web-Scrapers/README.md

 ### Installing

-You wii=ll need to install Scrapy first
+You will need to install Scrapy first

 ```
 python -m pip install scrapy